 The fluid required for inflammatory response obviously weighs something — and that might show up on your scale.
 When inflammation is allowed to occur in a healthy way, it’s temporary.

 Of course, keeping your diet healthy and allowing for adequate rest and recovery will help speed the body to less inflammatory phases of healing, but the main key is to keep calm and carry on.

 If you’re new to fitness — or perhaps just new to a particular kind of fitness — there’s going to be a lot of adaptation going on and therefore a noticeable level of inflammation.
 It should subside in a couple weeks.

-Another less-likely reason you’re gaining weight working out is that you’re building muscle faster than you’re shedding fat.
+Another reason you could be gaining weight working out is that you’re building muscle faster than you’re shedding fat.

-The general consensus in the fitness community is that the most weight someone new to fitness will gain in muscle is about two pounds a month, but that’s not a hard-and-fast number.
+The general consensus in the fitness community is that the most muscle weight someone who is new to fitness will gain is about two pounds a month, but that’s not a hard-and-fast number.

 On more than one occasion, I’ve assisted women who are frustrated because they felt their new exercise regime was making their thighs fat.

 And their legs were getting bigger, but only because increased muscle was pushing out the fat, making the legs increase in diameter.
 The trick here is patience.
 Once that fat burns off — which it does if you keep at it — thick legs will give way to a toned pair of gams.

 3. Your diet is off.

 Yes, exercise burns calories, but it also increases your hunger.
 So if you’re not following a proper diet, you could easily eat more than you should — and you could be adding fat.